cuhHub/Noir/README.md

 Noir also contains built-in services which can be found in `Noir.Services` or fetched directly via `Noir.Services:GetService(name)`.

 Finally, examples can be found in the `examples` directory.
-You can see a quick example below however.

 ## 📜 Documentation
 Documentation can be found [here](https://cuhhub.gitbook.io/noir/).